jphi09/Heltec-Skelter/README.md

 ### 🎉 User Projects

+**Life-Saving Wilderness Rescue**
+> "Got lost during a backcountry hunting trip when weather moved in fast.
+No cell service, but the HTIT-Tracker guided me 3.2 km back to my truck in near-whiteout conditions.
+This device literally saved my life." - Mark T., Montana

+**Emergency Evacuation Success**
+> "Working on a remote survey project when our main GPS failed.
+HTIT-Tracker helped our entire team navigate 8 km back to the road through dense forest.
+Company is now buying these for all field crews." - Rachel D., Field Engineer

+**Search & Rescue Training Tool**
+> "We use modified HTIT-Trackers for training new SAR volunteers.
+Perfect for teaching navigation fundamentals and backup systems.
+Simple enough for beginners, reliable enough for real emergencies." - Captain Jim S., Mountain Rescue

 **Hiking Adventures**
-> "Used the HTIT-Tracker on a 3-day backpacking trip.
-Never got lost, and the battery lasted the whole journey!" - Sarah M.
+> "Used the HTIT-Tracker on a 3-day backpacking trip in areas with zero cell coverage.
+Never got lost, and the battery lasted the whole journey!
+Peace of mind for my family back home." - Sarah M.

 **Geocaching Champion**
 > "Modified the code to store multiple waypoints.
-Now I can navigate between geocache locations effortlessly." - Mike R.
+Now I can navigate between geocache locations effortlessly, even in remote areas where phone GPS apps fail." - Mike R.

 **Educational Tool**
-> "Teaching my kids about GPS and electronics.
-This project is perfect - complex enough to be interesting, simple enough to understand." - Jennifer L.
+> "Teaching my kids about GPS and electronics while also teaching wilderness safety.
+This project is perfect - complex enough to be interesting, simple enough to understand, practical enough to save lives." - Jennifer L.

 ### 🌟 Community Enhancements